grafana/agent/docs/rfcs/0007-flow-modules.md

 ## Option 2: Filter

 Allow `filter_arguments` and `filter_exports` to only include modules that define arguments and exports in the filters.
 Modules may have additional arguments that can optionally be set.

-## Failure Modes

-### Fail All

-If any module fails to load then fail all.

-### Fail only the failed

-Allow modules that succeeded to run but mark component as unhealthy.

 ### Example